U.S. flag

 Postoperative and Rehabilitation Care

 There are different rehabilitation protocols used after surgical repair of biceps tendon rupture.
 Patients are usually immobilized in 110 of flexion and moderate supination.
-Generally, initiating limited active or passive elbow flexion and supination are suggested during the early postoperative period.
-Strengthening exercise of the shoulder and wrist should also be incorporated in the post-operation rehabilitation protocol.
+Generally, initiating limited active or passive elbow flexion and supination is suggested during the early postoperative period.
+Strengthening exercises of the shoulder and wrist should also be incorporated into the post-operation rehabilitation protocol.
+[24]

 Pearls and Other Issues

-Chronic biceps tendon rupture is defined as a tendon tear for more than 4 weeks.
+Chronic biceps tendon rupture is defined as a tendon tear of more than 4 weeks duration.
 Chronic rupture may be due to missed diagnosis or failure of conservative treatment.
-Partial tear or other coexisting pathology may complicate the diagnosis.
+Partial tears or other coexisting pathology may complicate the diagnosis.
 MRI helps differentiate partial and complete tears of the biceps tendon.

 Enhancing Healthcare Team Outcomes

-Biceps tendon rupture is a relatively common disorder that is chiefly seen in people with repetitive lifting activities.
+Biceps tendon rupture is a relatively common disorder chiefly seen in people with repetitive lifting activities.
 The patient often first presents to the emergency department, urgent care clinic, or primary care provider, including a PA or nurse practitioner.
 The diagnosis is made by a clinical exam.
-If the primary clinician is unsure about management, an orthopedic consult is necessary.
-Distal biceps tear should be promptly referred to orthopedic surgeons as delay in treatment can cause significant proximal retraction of the tendon.
+An orthopedic consult is necessary if the primary clinician is unsure about management.
+Distal biceps tear should be promptly referred to orthopedic surgeons as a delay in treatment can cause significant proximal retraction of the tendon.
 Patients should be urged to undergo rehabilitation with a physical and/or occupational therapist for recovery.
 The interprofessional management of these injuries can include the patient's clinician or mid-level provider, orthopedist/surgeon, nursing staff, and physical therapists, all working collaboratively and communicating openly to optimize patient results.
 [Level 5]

 The nurse should also educate the patient on injury prevention.
-The key to preventing this injury is to educate the patient on modifying the risk factors such as discontinuation of smoking and stretching before physical activity.
+The key to preventing this injury is educating the patient on modifying the risk factors, such as discontinuing smoking and stretching before physical activity.
 After the injury is diagnosed, work-specific or sports-specific training is often recommended before returning to the original activity.
-For most patients, full recovery is possible within 8 to 12 weeks.[14][15]
+For most patients, full recovery is possible within 8 to 12 weeks.[22][25]

 Review Questions